 Note: The Community Psychology degree does not meet the educational requirements for licensure as a LMHC in New York State.
 Admission to the New York State psychologist licensure examination requires a Ph.D. in psychology.

 The program consists of a community psychology core, a research methods sequence, general psychology electives, a required Health Services Administration elective, and the capstone experience.

-For more information on the specific courses involved in the M.S. in Occupational Therapy visit the catalog page.
+For more information on the specific courses involved in the M.A. in Community Psychology visit the catalog.

 Applicants for admission to the community psychology program must meet the general admission requirements:

 - Official transcripts of ALL previous undergraduate/graduate study.